How to Safely Make Dabs at Home: Rosin Tech

 Extra Items when Pressing Hash:

-Step 1: Preheat in Iron
+Preheat the Iron

 The first step is to plug in your iron, turn it on, and set it to a temperature ranging from 240°F to 300°F. If the temperature settings on your iron do not go low enough (ours don’t), simply select the lowest temperature.
 We will deal with the higher temperature setting by unplugging the iron just prior to pressing.
 Feel free to play with the temperature settings as it can impact yield, flavor, consistency, and color.